What is the removal of breast implants

 En Bloc means ‘in one piece’ and this well describes how the surgeon goes about removing the implant.
 Very carefully, the surrounding soft tissue needs to be detached from the capsule, which has formed around the implant.
 The capsule has to be removed in one piece.
 If for some reason, this is not possible, any remaining pieces of the capsule have to be found and removed.
 In some cases, the implant may have ruptured.
 This is when experience and patience are needed to carefully remove any tissue that has become contaminated.
 This process can take several hours.

-En Bloc Breast Implant Removal is arguably the wisest and the best way to explant breast prosthesis.
-This procedure involves removal of the implant, all extruded material, and capsule in full as one.
+En Bloc Breast Implant Removal is arguably the wisest and the best way to explant breast implants.
+This procedure involves the removal of the implant, all extruded material, and capsule in full as one.

 En Bloc vs. Capsulectomy – What’s the difference?